davidbalbert/iso2next/README.md

 The Internet Archive has [CD images for NeXTSTEP 4.0 beta](https://archive.org/details/NeXTOSIMAGES), but they are ISO 9660 images, which are not bootable on NeXT hardware.
 I beleive this is true on Intel as well.

 It is still possible to install NeXTSTEP 4.0 beta by upgrading from NeXTSTEP 3.3, but it's not possible to do a clean install.
-Iso2next is an attempt to remedy that by being able to build a bootable CD image that uses UFS and NeXT's partitional table format.
+Iso2next is an attempt to remedy that by being able to build a bootable CD image that uses UFS and NeXT's partition table format.

 ## Current functionality